 - Carry a stick or pinecone or leaf.
 Toddlers love tiny things and being able to hold onto a piece of nature during the hike has saved MANY of our adventures.
 Just make sure you leave it in nature before you leave the area.

 - Stop to watch tiny bugs and creatures.
-Our kids are bug and spider obsessed, a few minutes to zone into an anthill is a near guarantee mood reset… maybe some weird ASMR effect?
+Our kids are bug and spider obsessed, a few minutes to zone into an anthill or watch a caterpillar cross the trail, is a near guarantee mood and energy booster.

 Tip 6: Pack a complete toddler- smart hiking first-aid kid